nazarepiedady/nazarepiedady/README.md

 Proficient and experienced in the following coding languages: HTML, CSS, JavaScript, TypeScript, and Python.

-Interested in learning the programming languages: Ruby, Go, Rust, and Crystal.
+Interested in learning more about the following programming languages: Ruby, Go, Rust, and Crystal.

 If you want, you can support me financially through [OpenCollective](https://opencollective.com/nazarepiedady).